List of anti-war organizations

 In order to facilitate organized, determined, and principled opposition to the wars, people have often founded anti-war organizations.
 These groups range from temporary coalitions which address one war or pending war, to more permanent structured organizations which work to end the concept of war and the factors which lead to large-scale destructive conflicts.
-The overwhelming majority do so in a nonviolent manner.
+The overwhelming majority do so in a nonviolent manner and can be considered track II diplomacy.
 The following list of anti-war organizations highlights past and present anti-war groups from around the world.